 Meanwhile, Daisy has gotten lost, messed up, and tries unsuccessfully to get help from a flower girl who does not believe her.
 Eventually, she ends up being mistaken for the skivvy at Park Square Mansion.
 So instead of the finishing school, Daisy finds herself learning about life downstairs the hard way.
 Her fellow servants do not believe her story and her posh mannerisms do not endear her to them either.
 They end up turning against her.
 So it is loneliness and isolation on top of hard work (which she does not know how to do and is thrown in at the deep end) without proper rest or decent food, beatings from the tyrannical cook, and uncomfortable travelling conditions for the servants when the household goes away.
-Other cruelties include being forced to do ironing with a broken bone in her hand and no sympathy or help, even from her fellow servants.
-Daisy even endures some bullying from them, such as being drenched in water from the pump.
+Other cruelties include being chained to a stove while cleaning it, forced to do ironing with a broken bone in her hand, and bullying such being drenched in water from the pump.
 Daisy is desperate to escape, but doors and windows are locked each night, and Daisy is locked into her attic room as well.
 Daisy’s attempts to prove her identity to people who know her as Lady Daisy de Vere also fail.

 At the finishing school, Maud’s high life comes to an end when she falls foul of a blackmailer.
 The blackmailer points out that Daisy could be in trouble and if so, Maud would certainly get the blame for it.
 Maud realises that he could be right about Daisy.
 She pretends to give in to the blackmail but in fact calls his bluff by writing to Daisy’s family to explain the situation.
 Eventually Maud comes back to London to find Daisy, but her queries get her arrested for being a nuisance.
 In prison she overhears the aforementioned criminal talk about his failed bid to get the map from Daisy.
 She is quickly released and follows up the lead, which eventually leads her to Daisy.
 Maud has learned that Mr De Vere is also searching for Daisy, and Daisy knows where to find him.
 Everything is sorted out happily, right down to Mr De Vere giving Daisy, Maud, Betsey (now recovered) and Mary a house where they set up a partnership for helping poor people.